1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 1. What makes the 1909 Barber Dime historically significant?

-1909 was the last year four different U.S. Mint facilities simultaneously struck the Barber Dime.
-It was also the final year the New Orleans Mint produced coinage, closing on April 1, 1909.
-This combination of factors makes 1909 one of the most historically meaningful years in the entire Barber Dime series, drawing sustained collector interest across all four varieties.
+It was the last year all four U.S. Mint facilities struck the Barber Dime at the same time.
+The New Orleans Mint closed on April 1, 1909, ending its long run in American coinage.
+That combination makes 1909 one of the most collectible years in the entire Barber Dime series.

 2. How many varieties of the 1909 Barber Dime exist?